-Students proposing to proceed to Year 4 (Honours) must complete 7 Level II/III units
+Students intending to proceed to Stage 4 (Honours) must complete 8 HPST or SCTS units including 7 Level II/III units an average of credit or better

 ZOOLOGY

 Animal Science is the study of the structure, function, classification, genetics, evolution, habits and distribution of animals and their relationship to each other and to the environment.
 The school has special expertise in animal behaviour, ecology, entomology, evolutionary studies and palaeontology, marine biology, neurobiology and physiology.
 The courses leading to the award of a science degree in Zoology are dependent on adequate background in biometry and biochemistry.